Fluid Grades

 It is clear that Billy has grown in his ability to ask meaningful questions that will help drive his explorations of the topic.
 The teacher supplied the following feedback:

 Keep in mind that even though these were two separate assignments (questions about boiling water and questions about self-sustaining ecosystems), each with their own feedback, there is only one grade for Asking Questions.
-Both assignments have informed the teacher as to how well Billy has shown his understanding of this Science and Engineering Practice.
+Both assignments have informed the teacher as to how well Billy has shown his understanding of this Science and Engineering Practice (SEP).
 The scores for both will be shown in Powerschool, but will be left as exempt, which means they won't directly affect the grade.
-Another assignment titled Overall Questions, will be the one that raises or lowers the grade in Powerschool.
-The highest score achieved for a standard on any assignment will be the score put in Overall Questions.
-For each standard, the scores on Overall Questions can only go up during a semester.
+Another assignment titled Asking Questions SEP, will be the one that raises or lowers the grade in Powerschool.
+The highest score achieved for a standard on any assignment will be the score put in Asking Questions SEP.

 Hopefully, this example has made the process a little clearer.
 Here is a reminder of the main points: